kojima-msp/MGSD_LLAP_DAU/README.md

 ## Usage

-Yout can execute train & test models with `Synthetic`/`Weather` argument.
+You can execute train & test models with `Synthetic`/`Weather` argument.

 ### Train Models
 ```shell